hoangttrang/fss_ml_proj/README.md

 -   **motive_data_preprocessing.ipynb**
     -   Purpose: This notebook is used as our preliminary processing test to see how we can join all the Motive tables (inspections, driving periods, combined events, idle events) into a unified data format.
 -   **motive_eda_feature_selection.ipynb**
-    -   Purpose: This notebook uses for slightly complex EDA questions and create Motive's data features engineer
+    -   Purpose: This notebook answers slightly complex EDA questions and creates Motive data features for model training
-    -   Outcome: 1 table that can be joined with external data with all the features engineer components created
+    -   Outcome: 1 joined table that comibnes all internal data with external data listed below.

 #### B. External data processing notebooks